peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public bool CanFitInInt32();

-Returns whether this object's numerical value is an integer, is -(2^31) or greater, and is less than 2^31.
+ Returns whether this object's numerical value is an integer, is -(2^31) or greater, and is less than 2^31.  <b>Return Value:</b>

-<b>Return Value:</b>

- `true`  if this object's numerical value is an integer, is -(2^31) or greater, and is less than 2^31; otherwise, `false`  .
+ `true` true if this object's numerical value is an integer, is -(2^31) or greater, and is less than 2^31; otherwise,  `false` false .

 <a id="CanFitInInt64"></a>
 ### CanFitInInt64

     public bool CanFitInInt64();

-Returns whether this object's numerical value is an integer, is -(2^63) or greater, and is less than 2^63.
+ Returns whether this object's numerical value is an integer, is -(2^63) or greater, and is less than 2^63.  <b>Return Value:</b>

-<b>Return Value:</b>

- `true`  if this object's numerical value is an integer, is -(2^63) or greater, and is less than 2^63; otherwise, `false`  .
+ `true` true if this object's numerical value is an integer, is -(2^63) or greater, and is less than 2^63; otherwise,  `false` false .

 <a id="CanFitInSingle"></a>
 ### CanFitInSingle

     public bool CanFitInSingle();

-Returns whether this object's value can be converted to a 32-bit floating point number without its value being rounded to another numerical value.
+ Returns whether this object's value can be converted to a 32-bit floating point number without its value being rounded to another numerical value.  <b>Return Value:</b>

-<b>Return Value:</b>

 Whether this object's value can be converted to a 32-bit floating point number without its value being rounded to another numerical value.
 Returns true if this is a not-a-number value, even if the value's diagnostic information can' t fit in a 32-bit floating point number.